Right-wing populism: Definition

+According to Rosenberg, right-wing populism accepts the primacy of "the people", but rejects liberal democracy's protection of the rights of minorities, and favors ethno-nationalism over the legal concept of the nation as a polity, with the people as its members; in general, it rejects the rule of law.
+All of these attributes, as well as its favoring of strong political leadership, suggest right-wing populism's fascist leanings.
+The historian Federico Finchelstein defines populism as a form of authoritarian democracy while fascism is an ultraviolent dictatorship.

 Motivations and methods

-To Roger Eatwell and Matthew Goodwin, "national populists prioritize the culture and interests of the nation, and promise to give voice to a people who feel that they have been neglected, even held in contempt, by distant and often corrupt elites."
-They are part, Eatwell and Goodwin follow, of a "growing revolt against mainstream politics and liberal values.
+According to Roger Eatwell and Matthew Goodwin, "National populists prioritize the culture and interests of the nation, and promise to give voice to a people who feel that they have been neglected, even held in contempt, by distant and often corrupt elites."
+They are part of a "growing revolt against mainstream politics and liberal values.
 This challenge is in general not anti-democratic.
 Rather, national populists are opposed to certain aspects of liberal democracy as it has evolved in the West. [...]
-[Their] "direct" conception of democracy differs from the "liberal" one that has flourished across the West following the defeat of fascism and which has gradually become more elitist in character."
+[Their] 'direct' conception of democracy differs from the 'liberal' one that has flourished across the West following the defeat of fascism and which has gradually become more elitist in character."
 Furthermore, national populists question what they call the "erosion of the nation-state", "hyper ethnic change" and the "capacity to rapidly absorb [high] rates of immigration", the "highly unequal societies" of the West's current economic settlement.
 They are suspicious of "cosmopolitan and globalizing agendas".

 Populist parties use crises in their domestic governments to enhance anti-globalist reactions; these include refrainment towards trade and anti-immigration policies.
 The support for these ideologies commonly comes from people whose employment might have low occupational mobility.
-This makes them more likely to develop an anti-immigrant and anti-globalization mentality that aligns with the ideals of the populist party.
+This makes them more likely to develop an anti-immigrant and anti-globalisation mentality that aligns with the ideals of the populist party.